Patthecat249/icp-standard-deployment/README.md

 ## VM and ICP-Roles

-* VM1: Boot/Master-Node and central NFS-Server for this ICP-Cluster
+* VM1: Boot and Master-Node + NFS-Server for this ICP-Cluster
-* VM2: PROXY-Node
+* VM2: Proxy-Node
 * VM3: Worker-Node1
 * VM4: Worker-Node2
 * VM5: Worker-Node3